rahulsahay19/My-CV/README.md

 BaNCS CBS:-

-•	<p align="justify">Involved with the Development team wherein I’m delivering end to end solution to the three banking clients say Central Bank of India, Allahabad Bank & Bank of Maharashtra.
+<p align="justify">• Involved with the Development team wherein I’m delivering end to end solution to the three banking clients say Central Bank of India, Allahabad Bank & Bank of Maharashtra.
 BaNCS CBS system is an end-to -end solution, which provides seamless integration of front-end and back-end operations.
 Also designed new website for State Bank of India for SME module.</p>

 <p align="justify">• It provides solutions to banks for Deposits, Payments, Clearing & Settlement process.
 The application handles order execution and provides stringent risk management environment.</p>